Roy Thomson, 1st Baron Thomson of Fleet

 Roy Herbert Thomson, 1st Baron Thomson of Fleet, (5 June 1894 – 4 August 1976) was a Canadian-born British newspaper proprietor who became one of the moguls of Fleet Street in London.

 He first came to prominence when he was selling radios in Ontario, and to give his customers more programmes to listen to, decided to launch his own radio station.
 He then moved into newspapers, becoming as wealthy and important in Canada as the press barons in the United Kingdom.
 He aspired to a peerage but was denied it unless he moved residence to the UK.
 He invited British newspaper owners to sell to him, with The Scotsman being the first to do so.
-He later formed a commercial television company, and gained the first ITV franchise in Scotland, the Scottish Television, which today is known as STV and is currently the last ITV franchise not owned by ITV plc.
-From the substantial profits of commercial television, he bought many titles such as The Times and Kemsley Newspapers which published The Sunday Times; both of these are currently owned by News UK, a division of News Corp.
+He later formed a commercial television company, and gained the first ITV franchise in Scotland, Scottish Television, which today is known as STV.
+From the substantial profits of commercial television, he bought many titles such as The Times and Kemsley Newspapers which published The Sunday Times.

 Early life

-Thomson was born on 5 June 1894 as Roy Herbert Thomson in Toronto, then part of York County, Ontario, Canada.
+Thomson was born on 5 June 1894 as Roy Herbert Thomson in Toronto.
 His father was Herbert Thomson, a telegraphist turned barber who worked at Toronto's Grosvenor Hotel (at the corner of Yonge and Alexander streets – now the site of the Courtyard Marriott), and English-born Alice Maud.
 The family lived at 32 Monteith Street, off Church Street in Toronto.
 Thomson's paternal grandparents were Hugh Thomson and Mary Nichol Sylvester.
 Hugh was one of ten children of George Thomson, son of Archibald Thomson (born May 1749).

 Thomson's ancestors were small tenant farmers on the estates of the Dukes of Buccleuch at Bo'ness, in the parish of Westerkirk, Dumfriesshire, Scotland.
 Archibald Thomson emigrated from Westerkirk to Canada (then British North America) in 1773, and married Elizabeth McKay of Quebec.
 The family eventually settled in Upper Canada, but retained a sentimental attachment to their country of origin.
 Archibald's brother David Thomson was the first European settler of Scarborough, Ontario.